ajhamdi/sparf_pytorch/README.md

 follow instructions in [INTALL.md](https://github.com/ajhamdi/sparf_pytorch/blob/main/INSTALL.md) to setup the conda environment.

 ## SPARF Posed Multi-View Image Dataset
-The dataset is released in the [link](https://drive.google.com/drive/folders/19zCvjQJEh30vCzNC32Bvkc8s_s7GjbKR?usp=sharing).
+The dataset is released in the [link (code: sparf)](https://exrcsdrive.kaust.edu.sa/index.php/s/AzPfy0k45X01ql3).
 Each of SPARF's classes has the same structure of [NeRF-synthetic](https://github.com/sxyu/pixel-nerf) dataset and can be loaded similarly.
 Download all content in the link and place inside `data/SPARF_images`.
 Then you can run the [notebook example](https://github.com/ajhamdi/sparf_pytorch/blob/main/examples/mvimage_load.ipynb).

 ## SPARF Radiance Field Dataset